UV Water Filter: Steripen Adventurer Opti Review

 Ease of use

-- The biggest problem I've faced with the Steripen Adventurer is the fact that any old bottle won't work.
+- The biggest problem I’ve faced with the Steripen Adventurer is the fact that any old bottle won’t work with this water filter.
 You need one with an opening of 4.4cm (1.75in) for the Steripen to fit inside.
-To be fair, this isn't a huge issue; you just need to make sure that you buy a reusable water container (such as this one) before you leave for travelling and try not to lose it along the way (which I've done) - although it's fairly standard to find bottles with larger mouths now anyway, so you can easily replace it on the road.
+To be fair, this isn’t a huge issue; you just need to make sure that you buy a reusable water container (such as this one) before you leave for travelling and try not to lose it along the way (which I’ve done) – although it’s fairly standard to find bottles with larger mouths now anyway, so you can easily replace it on the road.

-- The batteries are also a weird size (CR123A) and while you can buy them on Amazon, they come into large quanitites.
-I've ended up buying a box to ensure that I always have spares available when required.
+- The batteries are also a weird size (CR123A).
+You can buy them on Amazon, but they tend to come in large quantities.
+I’ve ended up buying a box to ensure that I always have spares available when required.

-- As I've indicated, it doesn't work with visibly dirty water so it's the ideal solution for those looking for a hiking water filter where you're likely to be using puddles or still water sources.
-If this is your intended use, I suggest you look at the Sawyer Dual Bag Water Purification System instead.
+- As I’ve indicated, it doesn’t work with visibly dirty water so it’s the ideal solution for those looking for a hiking water filter where you’re likely to be using puddles or still water sources.
+If this is your intended use, I suggest you look at the Sawyer Gravity Water Filterinstead.

-The Steripen Adventurer is a reliable, fast and easy to use backpacking water filter, giving you access to safe drinking water in a matter of minutes and helps you to completely avoid relying on environmentally damaging plastic bottles - yes, by buying this filter you're doing you bit for the planet too!
+The Steripen Adventurer Opti is a reliable, fast and easy to use backpacking water filter, giving you access to safe drinking water in a matter of minutes and helps you to completely avoid relying on environmentally damaging plastic bottles.

-It's almost at the top of its price point - the cheaper but more time-consuming and more breakable Sawyer Mini water filter is an alternative, while for more hardcore camping or hiking adventures, the Sawyer Dual Bag Water Purification System is the best alternative - but its ease of use and the fact that it's not let me down in the past two and a half years of travelling, make the Steripen Adventurer the winner for me!
+It’s almost at the top of its price point; the cheaper but more time-consuming and more breakable Sawyer Mini water filter (buy it on Amazon or REI) is an alternative, while for more hardcore camping or hiking adventures, the Sawyer Gravity Water Filter (buy it on Amazon or REI) is the best alternative.